2011 International V8 Supercars Championship: Driver changes

-Only two endurance race wild cards were approved for in 2011.
-Fujitsu Series team Miles Racing applied for one to run Ashley Walsh and Chaz Mostert but the team later elected not to utilise it.
-Kelly Racing entered a fifth car under the Banner of Shannons Mars Racing in which the winner of the Shannons Supercar Showdown television show competition would co-drive with the shows narrator and experienced driver Grant Denyer.
-At the shows conclusion a week prior to the Bathurst 1000, leading Formula Ford driver Cameron Waters was announced the winner.

 Race calendar

-The following events make up the 2011 series.
+The following circuits hosted a round of the 2011 championship.
 The event at Barbagallo Raceway was reinstated with the Western Australian Government providing $5 million to redevelop the circuit.
 The Desert 400 was scrapped with V8 Supercars stating that the decision not to hold the event was because the circuit's international racing calendar was too full for an early season date.